renatocamara/BuildingResumeWithCopilot/README.md

-# Boost Your Job Application Success
+# Boost Your Job Application Success with Copilot

-[Optimize your resume for ATS with Copilot](/optimizeResumeforATS.md)

-# Level Up Your Job Search with Copilot

-[Use Copilot to Help Get the Job](/useCopilotToGetaJob.md)
+[Optimize your resume for ATS with Copilot](/optimizeResumeforATS.md) [Use Copilot to Help Get the Job](/useCopilotToGetaJob.md)